 Under Uniform Tee shirts: Tee shirts are optional wear under the scrub top.
-Tee shirt must be plain white or gray (no wording) and may have long or short sleeve.
+Tee shirt must be plain white (no wording) and may have long or short sleeve.
 Short sleeved tee shirts cannot extend past the scrub top sleeves.
+All undershirts cannot extend past the bottom of the scrub top so that they are visible.
 No turtle neck styles are acceptable.